-At DuRard, McKenna & Borg in San Mateo, California, we represent injured workers throughout the San Francisco Bay Area in workers' compensation and related civil matters, including disability discrimination claims.
+At DuRard, McKenna & Borg in San Mateo, California, we represent injured workers throughout the San Francisco Bay Area in workers’ compensation cases which often involve related civil matters, including disability discrimination claims.

 The California Fair Employment and Housing Act (FEHA) and federal Americans with Disabilities Act (ADA) protect workers from being discriminated against in the terms and conditions of their employment because of a physical or mental disability.
 Issues of disability discrimination arising under FEHA and the ADA often overlap with work-related injury claims arising under the workers’ compensation system.